Divorce in Ohio (2026)

 To file for divorce in Ohio, at least one spouse must have been a resident of the state for a minimum of six months.
 Additionally, the filing spouse must have been a resident of the county where the case is filed for at least ninety days.
 For a dissolution, both spouses must meet the six-month state residency requirement, but there is no separate county residency threshold.

 The case is filed in the Court of Common Pleas, Division of Domestic Relations, in the appropriate county.
+Filing fees typically range from $200 to $400 depending on the county, and fee waivers are available for individuals who qualify based on income.

 Equitable Distribution: How Ohio Divides Assets